Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 The Task Force shall also suggest changes to current law that would be necessary to facilitate public financing of candidates for judicial office.

-(d) The members shall serve without compensation.
+(d) The members shall serve without compensation but may be reimbursed for their expenses incurred in performing their duties.
 If a vacancy occurs on the Task Force, it shall be filled according to the guidelines of the initial appointment.